Galvana28/Galvana28/README.md

 - 📫 How to reach me ... most socials are Galvana28, dms are open.
 Don't be afraid to talk to me.
 - 😄 Pronouns: ...
 She/her or it/its.
 If you know me by another then feel free to use those.
 - ⚡ Other: ...
 I have autism.
 I'm a fictionkin, puppetkin otherkin, and ockin.
+- Sign my Strawpage and Retropring!!
+Patreon also has some more about me info.
 - I'll keep updating this, and I'll probably improve the layout in the future.

 <!---